daiguel/hunterXhunter/readme.md

 + rent a 4X4 vehicle to charge hunted animal on and take it to slaughterer, get redeemed when vehicle is returned
 + sell your goods
 + illegal hunting can be done everywhere in the map
++ player can not enter vehicle when carriying
++ if player dies while carriying, animal will fall
 + used ox_inventory Store to purchase items needed for hunt

 # PREVIEW